 Flying the American flag upside down is sometimes done as a symbol of protest against U.S. policies.
-During the Vietnam War, a college student who affixed a peace symbol to a flag and flew it upside down to protest the Kent State shooting of Vietnam protesters was convicted under a Washington state law against flag desecration.
-But the Supreme Court overturned the conviction, ruling that his expressive conduct with the flag was protected under the First Amendment right to free speech.
-(In this photo, a group of people gathered in 1969 in Dallas on the bank of a lake to protest the Vietnam War.
-They flew the American flag upside down as part of their protest.
-(AP Photo/FK, used with permission from The Associated Press.)
+During the Vietnam War, a college student who flew a flag upside down to protest the Kent State shooting of Vietnam protesters was convicted under a state law against flag desecration.
+However, the Supreme Court overturned the conviction, ruling that his expressive conduct was protected under the First Amendment.
+In this photo, a group of people in 1969 in Dallas protest the Vietnam War (AP Photo/FK, used with permission from the Associated Press)

 In the per curiam decision in Spence v.
 Washington, 418 U.S. 405 (1974), the Supreme Court held that the First Amendment protects the right to desecrate the American flag as a form of symbolic protest.

-Spence hung altered flag upside down to protest Kent State shooting of Vietnam protesters
+Spence hung altered flag to protest Kent State shooting

 At the University of Washington in Seattle, Harold Omand Spence affixed peace symbols made of black tape to both sides of an American flag and hung it upside down from his dorm window to protest the 1970 incident in which four Vietnam protesters were killed by Ohio national guardsmen at Kent State University.